-This statement details Newquay Tretherras' use of pupil premium (and recovery premium) for the 2022 to 2023 academic year.
+This statement details Newquay Tretherras' use of pupil premium for the 2024 to 2025 academic year.
 This funding is to help improve the attainment of our disadvantaged pupils.
 It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year's spending of pupil premium had within our school.